-A faster option than travelling by train from Hat Yai to Penang is to take a minivan from near to the train station which travels direct to George Town on Penang Island.
+A faster option than travelling by train from Hat Yai to Penang is to take a bus from near to the train station which travels direct to George Town on Penang Island.

-There are 3 daily services to Penang departing from near to Hat Yai Railway Station which you can book online.
+There are currently 2 services a day from Hat Yai to Penang departing from near to Hat Yai Railway Station available to book online.

-- Departure times are in Thailand time, and arrival times are in Malaysia time, which is 1 hour ahead of Thailand.
+- Departure times are in Thailand time, and arrival times are in Malaysia time, which is 1 hour ahead of Thailand time.

-- By minivan the journey from Hat Yai to Penang takes 4 hours.
+- By bus or minivan the journey from Hat Yai to Penang takes around 4 hours.

 Use the Search Box below to buy your travel tickets from Hat Yai Railway Station to Penang.